-Crossword puzzles are equal parts poetic and perplexing—pop culture, literature, and Latin plant names battle it out for space on the grid.
+Crossword puzzles are equal parts poetic and perplexing: pop culture, literature, and Latin plant names battle it out for space on the grid.
 One minute you’re cruising, the next you’re asking if emmer is actually a word.

-Finishing the last square feels amazing (truly), but the real magic is in the solving—every clue a riddle, every answer a tiny win. (“Oh, you didn’t know emmer is an ancient grain?
+Finishing the last square feels amazing (truly!), but the real magic is in the solving.
+Every clue a riddle, every answer a tiny win. (“Oh, you didn’t know emmer is an ancient grain?
 Allow me to explain 5-Down in great detail…”)

 The New York Times keeps things creative with twists like Strands, a daily word search built around themes.
-One of my favorites, Who on Earth, used names tied to nature—Brook, Willow, Laurel, Holly, even Clementine.
+One of my favorites, Who on Earth, used names tied to nature: Brook, Willow, Laurel, Holly, even Clementine.
 Clever, surprising, and proof that words have more connections than we think.
+Crosswords teach patience.
 When it finally clicks, it’s satisfying.
-Crosswords teach patience.

 Here’s to the humble crossword: part brain workout, part life coach hiding in 8-Across.